mosra/m.css/doc/documentation/python.rst

 :py:`property.id`                   Property ID [4]_
-:py:`property.type`                 Property getter return type annotation [1]_ :py:`property.summary`              Doc summary :py:`property.is_writable`          If the property is writable :py:`property.is_deletable`         If the property is deletable with :py:`del` :py:`property.has_details`          If there is enough content for the full
+:py:`property.type`                 Property getter return type annotation [1]_ :py:`property.summary`              Doc summary :py:`property.is_gettable`          If the property is gettable :py:`property.is_settable`          If the property is settable :py:`property.is_deletable`         If the property is deletable with :py:`del` :py:`property.has_details`          If there is enough content for the full
                                     description block.
 Currently always set to